Book Two in the Iska Universe

 Several years ago, Will’s best friend ran away with an alien to live happily ever after.
 They’ve kept in touch, but Will misses the man that might as well be his brother.
 So, he decides he’s going to go visit.
 Who cares if visiting requires a trip to outer space?
 No big deal, right?

-I met Will for the first time when I was trying to find a friend who had gotten lost.
-Since then, I’ve seen him a couple times a year at most.
-I wasn’t expecting him to be coming for a surprise visit.
-And I definitely wasn’t expecting to end up with him as a temporary roommate when cramped quarters on the ship force us to share.
+Ticheck met Will for the first time while trying to find a friend who had gotten lost.
+Since then, they’ve seen him a couple times a year at most.
+Ticheck wasn’t expecting him to be coming for a surprise visit, and they definitely weren’t expecting to end up with him as a temporary roommate when cramped quarters on the ship force them to share.

-From strangers, to surprise roommates, to friends…and maybe something more?
+From strangers, to surprise roommates, to friends…and maybe something else?
 But do they dare to dream of a life together when they literally come from two different worlds?

 Polpular Buy Links

 “What do you mean you’re coming?”
 Eric paced in and out of the shadows at the edge of the trail, his dark skin almost seeming to change colors in different patches of light.

 Will crossed his arms, determined.
 “I mean, I’m going with you.”